lanceculnane/Textbook-Demand-Forecasting/README.md

 - AWS EC2

 # Data
-The data for this project was obtained by webscraping the websites of over 300 college bookstores.
+The data for this project was obtained by scraping the websites of over 300 college bookstores.
 ![Locations of bookstores currently catalogued](/images/catalogued_stores.png?raw=true "Catalogued Bookstore Locations") *Catalogued Bookstore Locations*